ansible/awx/docs/docsite/rst/common/settings-menu.rst

 .. image:: ../common/images/ug-settings-menu-screen.png

-For more information on configuring these settings, refer to :ref:`ag_configure_tower` section of the |ata|.
+For more information on configuring these settings, refer to :ref:`ag_configure_awx` section of the |ata|.